hellokugelblitz/IGME-110-Repo/README.md

-# Wholesome Backyard Wildlife Resources
+# Backyard Wildlife Resources (Listicle Class Assignment)

-A collection of **fun and educational links** for anyone curious about the little critters that roam our backyards, from **groundhogs** to squirrels and beyond!
+Below you will find a stupendous collection of **fun and educational links** for anyone curious about the wildlife that roam our backyards, from **groundhogs** to squirrels and beyond!

 ---